Valery Spiridonov: Personal life

 Spiridonov was born in 1957.
 He was formerly married to Volyanskaya.
 He later married Soviet ice dancer Elena Garanina.
 Their son, Anton Spiridonov (born 5 August 1998, United States), has competed in ice dancing for Russia, the United Kingdom, and the United States.

+Following the 2025 Potomac River mid-air collision, Spiridonov was initially suspected of having been on board the PSA Airlines aircraft involved in the collision but confirmed on 30 January 2025 that he had not been on the flight.